tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 Useful approaches include:

-- reporting results separately for important groups;
+- reporting important groups separately;
+- comparing like with like;
 - standardizing to a common population mix;
-- comparing like with like;
+- explicitly reporting composition changes;
-- using regression or other adjustment carefully;
+- using regression or other adjustment carefully.
-- explicitly reporting the composition change.

 Adjustment is not magic.
-It depends on which variables were measured and how the model was designed.
-But ignoring composition is often worse.
+It depends on what was measured and how the model was designed.

+Common grouping variables include workload size, customer tier, region, severity, ticket complexity, device type, traffic source, time of day, and model class.

+> **Memory rule:** Inspect the total, then split the data by groups that could affect the outcome.

+Do not split endlessly until you find a pleasing result.
+Choose groups that are relevant to the mechanism or decision.

 ---

 ## Time Windows Can Manufacture a Trend

-Suppose Platform incidents increased 40% compared with yesterday.
+Suppose platform incidents increased by 40% compared with yesterday.

 That sounds alarming.